 Maine Coons adore human company and are very good with strangers too.
 The male of the species is more sociable than the female though, so expect your curious and confident male to stride right up to the visitor, or lap up their attention if the visitor goes over to them.
 By contrast, the female is more cat-like in her approach to strangers, so will take more time to share her love.

 3. Gentle Giants

-Maine Coons have a very gentle, docile and laid back temperament.
+Maine Coons have a very gentle, docile, and laid-back temperament.
 They are not known for lashing out at their owners, or young children.
 Nor are they the least bit aggressive (unless severely provoked).
-The breed were given the title ‘gentle giant’, to reflect this common Maine Coon personality trait.
+The breed was given the title ‘gentle giant’, to reflect this common Maine Coon personality trait.

-Unlike many other cats, the Maine Coon is able to adapt to new situations and occurrences relatively easy, i.e. new pets, or birth of new baby.
+Unlike many other cats, the Maine Coon is able to adapt to new situations and occurrences relatively easily, i.e. new pets, or the birth of a new baby.